But That Shouldn’t Scare You If You’re Smart Online

 Embrace Spring Cleaning

-Most of the students applying to college these days have lived a significant portion of their lives online.
-They’ve never known a world without the Internet, and Facebook has been around as long as most high school freshmen.
+Most of the students applying to college these days have lived a significant portion of their lives online, and according to Kaplan's survey they expect admissions officers to be looking them up online.
+In fact, 70% of college applicants think it's fair game for admissions officers to check out their social media profiles.
 Chances are students have been posting online since they were old enough to create social media accounts, and the judgment of a 13 year old is very different than that of an 18 year old.

 If you’re starting your college prep, it might be a good idea to finally get rid of those fake accounts and use your social media to learn more about colleges and build a portfolio of your interests and accomplishments.